Winning117/wr-checker/README.md

 # Help:
 Need help with your config file?
 Email me at Winning117Josh@gmail.com

 Find an issue in the code?
-Submit an error at https://github.com/Winning117/wr-checker/issues
+[Submit a bug](https://github.com/Winning117/wr-checker/issues)

 Have a feature request?
-Submit a feature request at https://github.com/Winning117/wr-checker/issues
+[Submit a feature request](https://github.com/Winning117/wr-checker/issues)